 For any cases that are not covered with the above options, Flow provides two convenient signals to hook into the setup of the doctrine EntityManager.
 The beforeDoctrineEntityManagerCreation signal provides you with the DBAL connection, the doctrine configuration and EventManager classes, that you can change before the actual EntityManager is instanciated.
-The afterDoctrineEntityManagerCreation signal provides the doctrine configuration and EntityManager instance, in order to to further set options.
+The afterDoctrineEntityManagerCreation signal provides the doctrine configuration and EventManagerCreation signal provides the doctrine configuration and EntityManager is instanciated.
+The afterDoctrineEntityManagerCreation signal provides the doctrine configuration and EntityManager is instance, in order to to further set options.